Surprise Valley, Modoc County: Transportation

-Two gas stations exist in Cedarville.
-One (Rabbit Trax) is attended normal business hours, the other not normally attended.
-Both accept cards to pump any time.
-Additionally, there is a Tesla Destination Charger at The Cottage at Winjes Farm, which is located on Surprise Valley Road.

 Cedar Pass on State Route 299 is the main east-west road connecting the area with California and the county seat, Alturas.
 State Route 447 allows passage toward Reno, Nevada via the Black Rock Desert community of Gerlach, Nevada.
 It is about 152 miles from Cedarville to Reno via this route.

 A segment of the Applegate-Lassen Route, a Nineteenth Century pioneer wagon route to the area, crosses the valley diagonally from north of State Route 299 to Fandango Pass.
 The route is also known as the California National Historic Trail.

 Other roads out of the valley are unpaved.
 Because of its location along the Nevada state line, it is normal to see patrol cars from the Nevada Highway Patrol and the Washoe County Sheriff's Department transiting the area.

 Telecommunications

 Wired telephone service in this part of area code 530 appears to work out of a single central office and is provided by Frontier Communications.
 There is wireless service to some areas of the valley.
 This is a remote area and services that people from cities expect are sometimes degraded, expensive, or unavailable.
 The valley is one of the last places in California where Department of Transportation (Caltrans) highway workers have no radio communications coverage.
 California Highway Patrol radios were mostly useless in the area until the 1980s installation of a remote-controlled base station intended to cover the valley.
 The unvoted base station works over a 76 MHz link to establish radio connectivity from the Highway Patrol's command center to this remote area.